michaeldayreads/reference/terms.md

 aka + contract programming +

 The application of preconditions (client obligations, supplier benefits), post conditions (client benefits, supplier obligations) and invariants (general laws or rules for contracts) to service/software design.
 Strangely this is trademarked by Eiffel Software.

-+ dereference +

-aka + dereferencing +
-aka + indirecting +

-An operation on a |pointer| that returns a value equivalent to the value stored at the pointer's address.

 + ICMP +